jordanmontt/pharo-cli/README.md

 Lists all images and removes the selected one.
 It aborts if the operation was canceled.

     pharo help
-Shows information and commandsabout the tool.
+Shows information and commands about the tool.

     pharo list
 Lists all images.